 - Before beginning your application, you must read the following Conditions for applying section.

-- It will take approximately 30 minutes to complete the application, the application must be completed in one go as it is not possible to save your application part-way through.
+- It will only take a few minutes to complete the application.
+The application must be completed in one go as it is not possible to save your application part-way through.

 Conditions for applying

 Please read and check you have completed the following before starting your application:

 - You have read your school/department Global opportunities webpage to check your school/department permits exchange to either the China or Malaysia Campus and you are in the appropriate year of study to apply for Inter-campus exchange as confirmed on your school/department Global opportunities webpage.

 - You have researched the appropriate compulsory and/or optional modules for your proposed study abroad period at the relevant host campus.

 - You have read the Study abroad finance webpage and researched an approximate budget for your proposed study abroad period.

 - You have read and understood the Data Protection information below.

 - Applicants who have not achieved an overall minimum of 50% academic average may not be considered unless you have official extenuating circumstances accepted by your school/department at the time of application.